intuit/rego/README.md

 Rego (Rule Ensembles Go!)
 =========================

+Rego provides a command-line batch interface to the [RuleFit](http://statweb.stanford.edu/~jhf/R_RuleFit.html) statistical model building program, making it possible to:

+* Declaratively train and run a model using ensemble methods
+* Export a model as production-ready SQL (for MySQL, SQLServer, Hive, and Netezza)
+* Incorporate best practices for data pre-processing and model interpretation
+* Provide a detailed, human-readable model explanation in HTML

-Rego provides a command-line batch interface to the RuleFit statistical model building program.
-RuleFit refers to Professor Jerome Friedman's implementation of [Rule Ensembles]( http://statweb.stanford.edu/~jhf/R_RuleFit.html), an interpretable type of ensemble model where the base-learners consists of conjunctive rules derived from decision trees.
+Rego uses RuleFit, Professor Jerome Friedman's implementation of Rule Ensembles, an interpretable type of ensemble model where the base-learners consists of conjunctive rules derived from decision trees.

+Rego is sponsored by [Intuit, Inc](http://intuit.com), and developed and maintained in Intuit's Data Enginering and Analytics group (IDEA) by Dr. Giovanni Seni.

 ## What is Rego?